On the parameterized complexity of computing tree-partitions: Approximation algorithm for tree-partition-width

 \begin{proof} The first algorithm uses the algorithm of Feige et al. to compute the tree decomposition, then naively computes $G^b$, and then finds balanced separators for Wood's construction using the tree decomposition in polynomial time (no need to balance the decomposition).

-The second algorithm uses Korhonen's algorithm to compute the tree decomposition, then computes $G^b$ using the dynamic programming approach, and then finds balanced separators for Wood's construction as described.
+The second algorithm uses Korhonen's algorithm to compute the tree decomposition, then computes $G^b$ using the dynamic programming approach, and then applies Lemma~\ref{lem:linear} to implement the tree-partition construction on each 2-connected component of $H$.

-The third algorithm uses the algorithm of Fomin et al. to compute the tree decomposition, then computes $G^b$ via a maximum-flow algorithm in time $O(wbkn^2)=O(k^5n^2)$, and then finds balanced separators for Wood's construction as described.
+The third algorithm uses the algorithm of Fomin et al. to compute the tree decomposition, then computes $G^b$ via a maximum-flow algorithm in time $O(wbkn^2)=O(k^5n^2)$, and then computes the tree-partition for each 2-connected component of $H$ using Lemma~\ref{lem:greedywood}.